 - GDPR’s opt out for OpenAIRE users: At any time, the User can decide to unregister his/her data.
 All user’s requests are accepted and operated by OpenAIRE Infrastructure within one business day.

 - The ownership of any intellectual property rights is not in any way transferred to the OpenAIRE Infrastructure.
 In short, what belongs to a User remains exclusively of that User.

 - The User remains responsible for any misuse of the data by other Infrastructure Users.

 - The OpenAIRE Infrastructure can reproduce, modify, and generate derivative works from the content it stores

 - The OpenAIRE Infrastructure will not otherwise move or distribute user's data for any purpose, except when required to do so by law.

-- The OpenAIRE Infrastructure is not responsible of the data uploaded and hosted by the infrastructure.
+- The OpenAIRE Infrastructure is not responsible for the data uploaded and hosted by the infrastructure.

-- The OpenAIRE Infrastructure will not be responsible of any issue regulating intellectual property rights infringement or illegal use of User's data.
+- The OpenAIRE Infrastructure will not be responsible for any issue regulating intellectual property rights infringement or illegal use of User's data.